 We have also asked stove owners what they wish they had known before they bought a stove, and what features are worth spending more money on.

-If you're not already a member, you can gain access to our expert advice and all of our online reviews for a trial subscription to Which?.
+If you're not already a member, you can gain access to our expert advice and all of our online reviews if you join Which?.

-This will also give you access to the locked-up research on stove costs and savings, where we discuss the factors that can affect the cost of buying, installing and using your stove, as well as help you work out how much you could really save.
+This will also give you access to our locked-up research on stove costs and savings, where we discuss the factors that can affect the cost of buying, installing and using your stove.

 In addition, you'll get full access to our guide to installing a stove, which reveals everything you need to know about stove installation and features our video of a typical installation.